sbrisard/sbrisard.github.io/src/content/posts/20210509-What_is_homogenization-05.md

 ## Apparent stiffness of a small system

 For small systems, the apparent stiffness can be computed analytically.
-More details can be found in XXX.
+More details can be found in **TODO: add link to post**.
 We find, for a 1×1 system:

 $$\frac{\tilde{A}\_x^\text{app}}k=\frac{4χ\bigl(χ+1\bigr)}{2χ+1},$$